APPENDIX A: BY-LAWS OF THE ASSOCIATION

 Section 2: Quorums

-A quorum for conducting business at meetings of the Association shall be the members present except as provided in Section 2.a. of Article IX.
+A quorum for conducting business at meetings of the Association shall be the members present.

-A quorum for conducting business by the Executive Committee of the Executive Council shall be three members.
+A quorum for conducting business by the Executive Committee shall be five of the approved voters.

 Section 3: Reports